Julien-goupy/bug_clang/README.md

 # Bug description
 Template selection does not work if 2 structs have the same name in different .cpp

+The compiler will select the struct in the first file encountered.

+If you change the order in the makefile to have `transaltion_unit_2.o` before `transaltion_unit_1.o`, both `print_t*` functions will print 32.

 ### Reproductible with: